Team3039/.github/profile/README.md

 <h1>About Us</h1>

 - Dedicated to empowering our members with skills ranging from inverse kinematics, robot physics, automatic pathfinding, april tag pose estimation, and team building!
-Here at Wildcat Robtics we strive for inprovement and hope to have fun every year.
+Here at Wildcat Robtics we strive for inprovement and hope to have fun for the past 16 years.

 - **Six-time** FIRST Championship Competitiors
 - **2019 Winners** of the Rock City Regional